by Bart McNeil

 See also the back of the brochure (250K JPEG) showing the ease of "laying down" a White top.
 Another advantage of this soft top system is that it is relatively easy to fold down and put up, making it a true convertible.
 By comparison with the earlier Willys-Overland canvas tops it was an innovative system.

-At least one other manufacturer took the same route as White to avoid the unused rear bow sockets.
+At least one other manufacturer, Bestop, took the same route as White to avoid the unused rear bow sockets.
 This 1980's-vintage Bestop on Lawrence Wade's 1955 CJ-3B also arcs above the bow sockets.
 The fabric is stretched tight enough to create a positive waterproof contact at the corners.

-The Bestop is no longer available in colors other than black, but it still has built-in arcs to go above and around the bow sockets -- a photo from the Bestop printed catalogue shows a Tigertop on a CJ-2A.
+The Bestop now only available in black, but it still has built-in arcs to go above and around the bow sockets -- a photo from the Bestop printed catalogue shows a Tigertop on a CJ-2A.
 See also a photo of the frame for a Bestop door (100K JPEG).